 #15.
 Coos Bay

-Coos Bay is not only the oldest city in Oregon, but it’s also one of the coolest towns at the Oregon Coast.
+Coos Bay is one of the coolest towns at the Oregon Coast.
 It’s perfectly charming, has plenty of restaurants and the locals are friendly.
 With more than 16,000 residents, Coos Bay is considered the largest city on the Oregon Coast.

 The location of this charming Oregon coast town makes it a perfect gateway to the rugged and adventurous southern cost, which is ripe for exploration.